kaurTanbir/expression-evaluator/README.md

 `$sh tk_eval.sh "2 + 3"`

+#### VERSION 0.5 [MULTIPLE PAIR OF PARENTHESIS]

+    Product takes multiple operands and  operations. there should be an operator in between two operands.
+    Supports the use of parenthesis around multiple single set of values.

+        operator can be any of ‘+ , - , * , / , ^’
+        operand can only be +ve integers.
+        values should be space separated.
+        can have multiple pairs of parenthesis but should not be nested (i.e one under another).

+    SAMPLE: "2 + ( 3 - 3  ) * ( 20 / 2 )"

 #### VERSION 0.4 [SINGLE PAIR OF PARENTHESIS]

     Product takes multiple operands and  operations. there should be an operator in between two operands.
     Supports the use of parenthesis around a single set of values.

-        operator can be any of ‘+ , - , *’
+        operator can be any of ‘+ , - , * , / , ^’’
         operand can only be +ve integers.
         values should be space separated.
         can have parenthesis but only a single pair.